 The Timber Framers Guild is committed to connecting with communities and people, sharing the story of timber framing, and learning and teaching through doing.

-Since 1985, the Timber Framers Guild has raised over 100 timber frames for communities across North America and beyond.
+Since 1988, the Timber Framers Guild has organized programs that led to over 100 timber frames for communities across North America and beyond.
 Most structures are for public or non-profit entities, such as towns, local, state, or federal agencies, land trusts, and community organizations.
-Most projects fall into one of five categories: projects to support local agriculture; projects for recreation, including bridges and pavilions; projects associated with worship and contemplation; projects for educational institutions and non-profit programs; and historic preservation and restoration.
+The participants include new members as well as old ones, and the local partners and projects fall into one of five categories: local agriculture; recreation, including bridges and pavilions; worship and contemplation; educational institutions and non-profit programs; and historic preservation and restoration.

-Community Builds are collaborative efforts involving the Guild, the partner (town, non-profit, etc), other entities in the local area (such as donors or sponsors), and passionate people.
-Projects may take 4-9 months from initiation to execution, with the construction and raising requiring a week or so and involving 20-50 people, including members of the Guild and an array of interested locals.
+Community Builds are collaborative efforts involving the Guild, the partner, other entities in the local area (such as donors or sponsors), and passionate people.
+Projects may take 4-9 months from initiation to execution, with the training and raising requiring a week or so and involving 20-50 people, including members of the Guild and an array of interested locals.

-If you are interested in hosting a Community Building Project, please contact Eric Howard, Executive Director of the Guild, or email the Guild office at info@tfguild.org.
+If you are interested in hosting a Community Building Project, please contact Jackson DuBois, President of the Guild, or email the Guild office at info@tfguild.org.

 Click for a Listing of Past Projects